thedougco/responsive.ly/_posts/2013-04-2-session-notes-for-karen_mcgranes_the_mobile_content_mandate.md

 She compares Verizon’s mobile content to Comcast’s mobile content.
 The Comcast version has summaries connected to navigation.
 She points out this is a vast improvement, particularly for mobile users.
 This is an example of developing a flexible system.

-##3.Don't create content for a specific context.
+##3.
+Don’t create content for a specific context.
-Instead, designs a system of content that is meant to deploy content to the broadest number of systems
+Instead, design a system of content that is meant to deploy content to the broadest number of display systems.

-We don't get to decide where people access our content.
+We don’t get to decide where people access our content.
 They–users–do.

 Disruptive technologies eventually get good.
 Or they redefine what good means.
 Cheap devices change how you think about what good is.
 Your values around why the desktop is good are the same values held by the people who made furniture radio or manufactured film.
 Access to new markets changes what it means to interact with content.